aljosephson/wb_covid/README.md

-# Microeconomic impacts of COVID-19 in Africa: Replication Code
+# Socioeconomic impacts of COVID-19 in four African countries: Replication Code
  This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID surveys.

  ## Index